a-easterly/Mech105-Algorithms/README.md

 **Linear Algebra** | Solves linear factorization problems with partial pivoting and lower/upper factorization **Simpson's 1/3** | Solves integrals numerically using the Simpcon's 1/3 rule and trapezoidal rule if needed

-Each section has the code used, a more in-depth description, and the original date of creation.